biomedBit/LeNup/README.md

 ---------------------------------------------------------------------------------------------------
 ### LeNup Prediction

-Once LeNup training finishes, the model file, model_file.t7, is output.
+Once LeNup training finished, the model file, model_file.t7, is output.
 Users can use this file to predict nucleosome positioning of DNA fragments with length 147 bp including in an input file, e.g. data_file.h5.
 Assuming the sequence of DNA fragments in the input file has already tranformed to hdf5 format. out_file.txt saves the prediction results.

 Therefore, the computer command for the prediction is as follows,
 ```